L-Mustang/wt-vehicle-list/README.md

 ## War Thunder Vehicle list generator

 A few batch scripts that allow you to generate vehicle and location lists for War Thunder.
+These can be used for automating a part of the mission-creation process, for example.

 ## Installation